 We asked if they were able to offer your customers the best air quality data in the market when integrating with the Airthings API.
 They said:

-“We believe so.
-It’s a competitive space, but the unique combination of beautiful, wireless, long-life battery sensors that take great readings and have an easy access open-API is surprisingly rare“. - Ruth Norman, Infogrid.
+"We believe so.
+It’s a competitive space, but the unique combination of beautiful, wireless, long-life battery sensors that take great readings and have an easy access open-API is surprisingly rare."

 It is widely felt that the air quality market has grown massively in the last few years.
-Infogrid’s use of Airthings for Business have undoubtedly helped demonstrate how in touch they are with the ever changing needs of the sector.
+Infogrid’s use of Airthings for Business has undoubtedly helped demonstrate how in touch they are with the ever-changing needs of the sector.

 Employers are really starting to think about the environment in which their employees work, both to attract and retain the best talent and get the best performance out of them by providing a pleasant and attractive working environment.
 That, combined with the demand for Facility Management providers to justify their performance in reaching those goals vs outdated and inflexible BMS wired sensor solutions, has led to a huge rise in demand, only accelerated by the recent COVID-19 pandemic.